ECrecords/distance-vector-routing-protocols/README.md

 - Python3
 - 4 linux machines (our test environments are configured with Amazon Linux 2 Kernel 5.10 AMI)
 - Make sure the machines can talk to each other (e.g. ping)
-- There are required packages needs to be installed
+- There are required external packages that need to be installed
   - provided in requirements.txt file.
+  - command to install pakcages:
+    - pip install -r requirements.txt

 ## How to run the program
 - python3 topy.py